 We have a growing number of research students examining different facets of this question.
 They are based in the Development Policy and Practice Group and undertake primary research in Africa and Asia.
-OU students are also part of vibrant international networks examining the rise of Asia for international development and regularly attend conferences and workshops on this subject.
+OU students are also part of vibrant international networks examining the 'Rising Powers' for international development and regularly attend conferences and workshops on this subject.

 Qualification and course duration

 - Dr Ben Lampert